CSC207-2022F-UofT/course-project-group-122/README.md

 associated with a study, the user will be directed to a screen indicating their non-enrollment status.

 ### Study Management
+After logging in, the researcher will be directed to the study management screen.
+The study management screen lists all the studies that the researcher is enrolled to.
+The researcher can select a study to view the details of the study.
+The researcher can also create a new study by pressing the `create study` button.
+The researcher can also modify the study by pressing the `modify study` button upon a study selection.
+In the study modification screen, the researcher can modify the study attributes, such as the study name, description, the target number of participants, and the grouping scheme.
+However, the type of the study cannot be modified.
+The attributes of the study can be modified only before the enrollment of the first participant.

+Upon the selection of a existing study, or the creation of a new study, the researcher will be directed to the study log screen.
+The study log screen lists all the information related to the study.
+This includes, in separate panels, the list of all researchers, the list of all participants, the list of all potential participants, the list of all questionnaires, as well as the grouping scheme.
+Most of the features in this screen are self-explanatory.
+The grouping scheme panel is a bit more complicated.
+The grouping scheme panel lists all the groups that are created by the grouping scheme.
+Depending on the type of the study, the grouping scheme panel will display different information.
+For a general study, the grouping scheme panel will display the list of groups that are created by the grouping scheme.
+There is no additional functionality embedded.
+For a randomized study, the grouping scheme panel also includes the button to `select randomization strategy`.
+The researcher can select a randomization strategy from the list of available strategies, before the enrollment of the first participant.
+If the strategy is 'stratified randomization', another button will be displayed to `select stratification criteria`.
+The researcher can select a a stratification variable from the scale or multiple choice questions in the eligibility questionnaire.
+However, the system do not enforce the type of question associated with this variable, so it is up to the researcher to ensure that the variable is a scale or multiple choice question.
+Again, this can only be done before the enrollment of the first participant.
+The information about the randomization strategy and the stratification criteria will be displayed in the panel.

+The researcher can close the study by pressing the `close study` button.
+Closing a study will archive the study.
+A researcher in the study can reopen the study by pressing the `reopen study` button at their own discretion.
+Additionally, a researcher can remove other researchers from the study by pressing the `remove researcher` button.

 ### Questionnaire Management